Donate

 Our Helplines are open every day.

-Beat runs two online support groups every evening – you can find further details here.
+Beat runs an online support group every evening – find out further details.

 We know that getting treatment early can make a really positive difference in someone’s recovery, which is why early treatment is a key part of our strategy.
 You can read more about our strategy for early intervention here.